South Sudan - GOAL Global Skip to content

 South Sudan

-GOAL is implementing its projects in Ulang and Renk in Upper Nile State, Twic in Warrap State, Kajo Keji in Central Equatoria State and Abyei Special Administrative Area respectively.
-GOAL South Sudan had a programme expenditure of €6.4M in 2022 and a team of 354.
+Currently, GOAL is implementing projects in Ulang and Renk in Upper Nile State, Twic in Warrap State, Kajo Keji in Central Equatoria State, and the Abyei Special Administrative Area.

 What we do in South Sudan